2014 United States House of Representatives elections in Minnesota: District 6

+Incumbent Republican Michele Bachmann, who had represented the district since 2007, ran for re-election.
+She was re-elected with 51% of the vote in 2012, and the district had a PVI of R+10.

-Republican U.S. Representative Michele Bachmann won re-election in 2012, defeating DFL nominee Jim Graves by approximately 1.2 percentage points, although fellow Republican Mitt Romney received 56% of the vote to Democrat Barack Obama's 41% in this district in the 2012 presidential election.
-Bachmann announced on May 29, 2013, that she would not seek re-election.
-Graves, who had previously said he would run again, said he would continue to run.
-However, on May 31, 2013, Graves announced that he was suspending his campaign.
+Bachmann had won re-election to a fourth term in 2012, defeating DFL nominee Jim Graves by approximately 1.2 points, despite Mitt Romney receiving 56% of the vote in this district in the 2012 presidential election.
+Facing a rematch with Graves, Bachmann announced on May 29, 2013, that she would not seek re-election.